 where $t\in[r]$, $a\in[l]$, ${\bf c}_{iu+g}=(c_{iu+g,0},c_{iu+g,1},\ldots,c_{iu+g,l-1})^\top$ is a column vector of length $l$ over $\mathbb{F}$.

 Before showing the proof of Theorem \ref{th3}, we first review the Hamming code, which plays an important role in this repair scheme.
-Let $m\geq2$ be an integer.
-Given a $(n'=2^{m}-1, k'=2^{m}-1-m)$ linear binary Hamming code $\mathcal{V}_0$ with parity check matrix $\mathbf{H}$ whose columns contains all the nonzeros vectors of $\mathbb{F}_2^m$ where $\mathbb{F}_2$ is a binary finite, for each $i\in[n']$ we define $n'$ sets
+Let $m'\geq2$ be an integer.
+Given an $(n'=2^{m'}-1, k'=2^{m'}-1-m')$ linear binary Hamming code $\mathcal{V}_0$ with parity check matrix whose columns contains all the nonzeros vectors of $\mathbb{F}_2^{m'}$ where $\mathbb{F}_2$ is a binary field.
+For each $i\in[n']$ we define $n'$ sets

 where $\oplus$ is the addition operation modulo $2$.